MerginMaps/docs/src/dev/ce-migration/index.md

  - `GLOBAL_WORKSPACE=ShinyWorkspace` - name of your workspace.
 A good fit is a name of your company or team.
 This value *should not be changed* later.

 :::tip
-You can find all available environment variables in "TODO:add file here" together with a tutorial how to set them up.
+You can find all available environment variables [here](../mergince/#how-to-deploy-mergin-maps-ce) together with a tutorial how to set them up.
 :::

 Further, you need to set a default role for people in your workspace. **Pick one** of these options